deependersingla/edx-platform/docs/en_us/students/source/sfd_discussions/add_post.rst

 Add a Post
 ***************************

+Every post in the course discussions has an associated topic.
+Before you add a post, look through the topics.
+When you add your post to the most appropriate topic, others with the same interest can find, read, and respond to it more easily.

+Topics can be *content-specific* or *course-wide*.

 To make sure that other students and the course team can find and respond to your post, try to select the correct type for your post: either question or discussion.